machinecoin-project/bitcoin-lib/README.md

 ### Wallet features

-Bitcoin-lib provides and simple and complete implementation of BIP32 and BIP39.
+machinecoin-lib provides and simple and complete implementation of BIP32 and BIP39.

 #### HD Wallet (BIP32)